Page Loading

 • Synergy across sectors: technologies and talent overlap, giving you rapid innovation and integrated solutions.

-• Comprehensive supply chain: from research and development (R&D) to manufacturing.
+• A comprehensive supply chain: from research and development (R&D) to manufacturing.
 Scotland offers everything for advanced technology development.

-• Globally connected to over 170 direct global destinations, including 22 major hubs across Europe, North America and Asia (2025).
+• Being globally connected to over 170 direct global destinations, including 22 major hubs across Europe, North America and Asia (2025).

 Access world-class research assets and talent